sarasousa/pulpfiction/README.md

 Website for the Pulp Fiction movie.
 It features content related to the argument, the characters, the soundtrack, among others.
 The main focus of the website is a quiz where the users are tested on their knowledge of a particular movie scene.

-This website was created within the scope of a Multimedia Systems' subject and it was built by 2 students.
+This website was created within the scope of a Multimedia Systems subject and it was built by 2 students.
 It is a static web page.